pomepome/JoysOfEfficiency/JoysOfEfficiency/FeaturesAndConfigs.md

 ﻿MineInfoGUI(bool, default:true) - whether this utility is enabled.

 ## Auto Water Nearby Crops
-﻿With this utility, the plant crops will be watered automatically.
+ With this utility, the plant crops will be watered automatically.
 ﻿To use this, you must have at least one of Watering Can and it to have enough water within.
 ﻿And this costs stamina of the farmer each crops.